 Saint Martin ski resort has stayed true to its origins: an authentic Savoyard village within the Three Valleys and its 600km of pistes, featuring the iconic clock tower, narrow streets and beautiful chalets.
 I was lucky enough to experience this beautiful alpine village and experience what a St Martin luxury ski holiday has to offer…

-The village has developed over the years to be able to welcome guests in luxury ski chalets.
+The village has developed over the years from traditional Savoyard farming huts to welcoming guests in some of the best luxury ski chalets in the French Alps.
 Gateway to the fabulous Three Valleys ski area, the village is known for its high quality of chalet accommodation, its friendly atmosphere and its gourmet cuisine.

 St Martin Ski Area